Areas of Practice

 Representative/Recent Case Results

 - Recently, she led a team to remove many of these claims to federal court on diversity grounds, arguing that many plaintiffs were fraudulently misjoined.
-Her team was successful in arguing that the cases should stay in federal court, despite difficult Eighth Circuit precedent, and many such claims have been transferred to a MDL proceeding in New Jersey rather than being remanded to one of the toughest jurisdictions in the country.
+Her team was successful in arguing that the cases should stay in federal court, despite difficult Eighth Circuit precedent, and many such claims have been transferred to an MDL proceeding in New Jersey rather than being remanded to one of the toughest jurisdictions in the country.

 - Ms. Bauer was part of the team defending against plaintiff’s claims that her perineal use of talcum powder caused her ovarian cancer.
 Plaintiff asked for tens of millions of dollars in compensatory and punitive damages.
 The jury returned a defense verdict.
 (Nora Daniels v.
 Johnson & Johnson, et al., St. Louis City Circuit Court, Missouri, March 2017)

-- Ms. Bauer represents WRB Refining LP (a joint venture of Phillips 66 and Cenovus Energy) in property tax matters.
+- Ms. Bauer represents WRB Refining LP (a joint venture of Phillips 66 and Cenovus Energy) in property tax matters and litigation.
 Recently, she worked with a team to achieve a multi-million dollar long-term settlement agreement that provided increased revenue for local taxing bodies and provided certainty for budgeting and business planning for her client.
 The settlement also resolved many related litigation matters Ms. Bauer was handling for WRB Refining before the Property Tax Appeal Board, Illinois Department of Revenue, Illinois Pollution Control Board, and tax objection cases against certain local taxing bodies in Madison County, Illinois.
 (WRB Refining Property Tax Litigation)